philipfong/auto-grocery-delivery/README.md

 ### How does this work? ###

-The script will open a brand new browser session in Chrome and visit the Instacart page.
-From there, it will wait for you to reach the checkout page.
+1. The script will open a brand new browser session in Chrome
+2. It will then visit the Instacart page.
+From there you can shop around and add items to your cart.
+3. It will wait for you to reach the checkout page.
 Assuming that there are no delivery windows, the script will wait a random number of seconds and refresh the page.

-If a timeslot becomes open, it will select it immediately and attempt the checkout process automatically.
+4. If a timeslot becomes open, it will select it immediately and attempt the checkout process automatically.

 ### Prequisites ###